How Child Custody is Decided in Texas Family Court

 Contact Our Custody Attorneys

 At the Schneider Law Firm, our goal is to protect your most important relationship – that of a parent and a child.
-Call our Fort Worth office at (817) 755-1852, or our Arlington office at (817) 799-7125, or our Keller/Alliance office at 817-576-8084 to schedule a free initial consultation with one of our skilled child custody lawyers.
+Call our Fort Worth office at (817) 755-1852, our Arlington office at (817) 799-7125, or our Keller/Alliance office at 817-576-8084 to schedule a free initial consultation with one of our skilled child custody lawyers.